jboss-fuse/fuse-karaf/quickstarts/beginner/camel-errorhandler/README.md

 1. Change your working directory to `camel-errorhandler` directory.
 2. Run `mvn clean install` to build the quickstart.
-3. Start JBoss Fuse 7 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
+3. Start Red Hat Fuse 7 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
-4. In the JBoss Fuse console, enter the following command:
+4. In the Red Hat Fuse console, enter the following command:

         bundle:install -s mvn:org.jboss.fuse.quickstarts/beginner-camel-errorhandler/${project.version}